kadena-community/kadena.js/packages/libs/client/NEW_README.md

 # Kadena Client

-The `@kadena/client` library provides a TypeScript-based API for interacting with smart contracts and the Kadena network.
-The library includes modules in three categories: creating commands, signing transactions, and interacting with the network.
+The `@kadena/client` library provides a TypeScript-based API for interacting with smart contracts and Chainweb nodes on the Kadena network.
+The library includes modules to help you with three types of common tasks:

+- Create commands
+- Sign transactions
+- Interact with the network

-Do you only need to interact with the `coin` contract?
-Then check out ["@kadena/client-utils/coin"](../client-utils/README.md) for a simpler API.
+If you only need to interact with the `coin` contract, see ["@kadena/client-utils/coin"](../client-utils/README.md) for a simpler API.

-In a nutshell, this library helps you create the command object with the following structure and also send it to the network and listen for the result of that.
+In a nutshell, the Kadena client library helps you create **command** objects with the following structure that you can send to the network, then listen for the results returned:

 ```typescript
 interface ICommand {